Last updated: 2020-08-24

 Invoices should be sent to Freightos after a shipment has been delivered, and proof of delivery has been uploaded to the Freightos platform.
-One invoice must be issued per shipment, which includes all charge adjustments applied during the shipment.
+A single invoice including all charge adjustments applied during the shipment must be issued.

 Invoices must be sent to firstname.lastname@example.org prior to the “invoice cut-off” date for each payment cycle as detailed below in Section 5.8.9.
 The “invoice cut off” date occurs a number of days prior to the payment and will be published together with a six (6) month payment schedule that is communicated by Freightos to Sellers.

 The invoice must match the PO sent by Freightos, in terms of the description of each line item, the amounts per line item and the total amount.
 If there are discrepancies between the PO and the Invoice received, Freightos will not remit payment to the Seller.

 Freightos will make payment for invoiced shipments that are delivered.
 Unless, the shipment is still in dispute with the Buyer and/or 7 calendar days have not passed since the last charge that was added.

 Seller is responsible for ensuring that Freightos is informed of the delivery, for providing proof of delivery and that the Shipment page status is marked as “Delivered”.
 Failure to provide valid proof of delivery may delay payment and may void the Payment Guarantee.

 Invoices submitted to Freightos must include the Freightos Shipment # and one of any of the following identifiers: for ocean and LTL shipments the House/Master Bill of Lading, for air shipments the House/Master AirWay Bill, and for Express the Tracking number.